#22 TRENDING IN Mental Health 🔥

 Another example of teenagers growing disconnected from the real world is the normalisation of posting strangers on the internet without their consent.
 One TikTok trend involves the user posting clips of people in public doing wholesome things like laughing and dancing, and captioning it ‘humans being humans’.

-Videos such as this one amass hundreds of thousands of likes.
+Videos such as this have amassed hundreds of thousands of likes.
 The comments are filled with people gushing ‘I love people watching’ and ‘humans are so fascinating’.

 Image Credit: Hinkson from Unsplash